smix8/godot-docs/tutorials/navigation/navigation_using_navigationlinks.rst

 NavigationLinks are also used to consider movement shortcuts in pathfinding available through interacting with gameplay objects e.g. ladders, jump pads or teleports.

-2D and 3D versions of NavigationJumplinks nodes are available as :ref:`NavigationLink2D<class_NavigationLink2D>` and :ref:`NavigationLink3D<class_NavigationLink3D>` respectively.
+2D and 3D versions of NavigationLink nodes are available as :ref:`NavigationLink2D<class_NavigationLink2D>` and :ref:`NavigationLink3D<class_NavigationLink3D>` respectively.